raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/automatize_deployment_bitrise.md

 draft: false
 ---

+## Continuous integration and continuous delivery (CI CD)
 One of the main problems that a team of developers working on the same project usually encounters is the fact that, when the code of each one of them is merged, conflicts between different developers’ code, errors, etc. can occur, which makes this process slow.
-To solve this point, Integration and continuous distribution comes into action to automate the deployment of applications.
+To solve this point, **continuous integration and continuous delivery** comes into action to automate the deployment of applications.
 In this article we are going to learn how to automatize the deployment of iOS applications with Bitrise.
-# Introduction
+## Introduction

-In a previous article we already saw what Continuous Integration (CI), Continuous Delivery (CD) and Continuous Deployment (CD) are, and how it could be done with a new GitHub tool: [GitHub Actions](https://github.com/features/actions).
+In a previous article we already saw what Continuous Integration is (CI), what Continuous Delivery (CD) is, and  alos, what Continuous Deployment (CD) is, and how it could be done with a new GitHub tool: [GitHub Actions](https://github.com/features/actions).

 In summary:

 * **Continuous Integration**.
-Continuous integration (CI) allows different developers to upload and merge code changes in the same repository branch on a frequent basis.
+Continuous integration is a technology that allows different developers to upload and merge code changes in the same repository branch on a frequent basis.
 Once the code has been uploaded, it is validated automatically by means of unit and integration tests (both the uploaded code and the rest of the components of the application).
 In case of an error, this can be corrected more simple.
 * **Continuous Delivery**.
 In the Continuous Delivery (CD) the new code introduced and that has passed the Continuous Integration process is automatically published in a production environment (this implementation may require manual approval).
 What is intended is that the repository code is always in a state that allows its implementation in a production environment.
 * **Continuous Deployment**.
 In Continuous Deployment (CD), all changes in the code that have gone through the previous two stages are automatically implemented in production.

-# Use of Bitrise
+## Use of Bitrise

 As it was seen in the article that we have commented before, there are numerous tools to configure and carry out the entire process of continuous integration and distribution ([Jenkins](https://jenkins.io/), [CircleCI](https://circleci.com/),[ Visual Studio App Center](https://appcenter.ms/)…).
 In this case we will see how [Bitrise](https://www.bitrise.io/) works.